Facilitated Peer Support Sessions

 The sessions are confidential and hosted online over Zoom.
 In response to the COVID-19, we are offering free sessions to healthcare professionals.

-"It was really nice to be able to discuss things, joys, frustrations, etc about work to someone who is both removed from my own personal job/experience, but also speaks the language.
+"It was really helpful to be able to process things about work with someone who is both removed from my own personal experience, but still speaks the language.

 Upcoming Sessions for Healthcare Professionals